z2skve/z2skve/README.md

 > [!NOTE]
 > **ABOUT ME**
 >
-> I am currently majoring in **Computer Science** with a strong passion for programming and technology.
-Fluent in **Spanish** and **English**, I am also learning **Portuguese**.
-I enjoy exploring new programming paradigms and participating in coding challenges, such as the annual Advent of Code.
+> My name is **Marco Alcalde Campos**, and I am currently majoring in **Computer Science** at the **University of Alcalá**.
+I have a strong passion for programming and technology, and I enjoy exploring new programming paradigms and participating in coding challenges such as the annual **Advent of Code**.
+>
+> I am fluent in Spanish and English, and currently learning Portuguese.
 >
 > Additionally, I have worked with **Kali Linux** and aspire to gain experience in other Debian distributions.
 My knowledge of **Bash** scripting complements my interest in networking, cybersecurity, and penetration testing.